glyA

 KEEP AS NON CORE

-Summary: Correct but too general - SHMT is a transferase, but the specific term "glycine hydroxymethyltransferase activity" (GO:0004372) is more informative.
+Summary: Correct but too general - SHMT is a transferase, but the specific term "glycine hydroxymethyltransferase activity" (GO:0004372) is more informative and is already annotated.

 GO:0019264 glycine biosynthetic process from L-serine